facebookresearch/fairseq/examples/quant_noise/README.md

 and change the `--gen-subset` to `test` if you would like to evaluate on the test set instead.

-#### Product Quantization
+### Iterative Product Quantization

-1. To quantize the finetuned RoBERTa model, we use this command on 1 GPU.
+To quantize the finetuned RoBERTa model, we use this command on 1 GPU.
 This should run in a day.
 ```bash
 TOTAL_NUM_UPDATES=2036
 WARMUP_UPDATES=122